What activities are being organised for the 2025/26 school year?

 Arts & Crafts for the 1st-6th classes is led by 4th class teacher Shauna.
 This class will explore various media and learn new techniques each week, helping children tap into their creativity.
 The children will create a new piece of artwork each week.

-Book Club is divided into two classes, teacher Clara (1st class) teachers the 1st-3rd class children and teacher Emma S. (1st class) teaches 4th-6th class students.
+Book Club is divided into two classes, teacher Clara (1st class) teaches the 1st-3rd children and teacher Emma S. (1st class) teaches 4th-6th students.
 Book club students will pick a book to read over and discuss over the term.
-Book Club may involve discussing books in general, tips on choosing books, take time for independent reading, and at times the two classes may combine to read together.
+Book club may involved discussing books in general, tips on choosing books, take time for independent reading, and at times the two class may combine to read together.

 Chess Club is led by teachers Eve (Sr. Infants) and Niamh (Jr. Infants).
 The children will learn basic rules and strategies while practicing their skills each week.